-DEN 201 2 C/30 CH Dental Radiology Lab
+DEN 201 2 C/30 CH

+Dental Radiology Lab

-This course concentrates on the practical aspect of exposing, developing, and mounting diagnostic radiographs with emphasis on the two intra-oral techniques: bisecting and paralleling.
+This course concentrates on the practical aspect of exposing, digital images, mounting of traditional radiographs and diagnostic radiographs with emphasis on the two intra-oral techniques: bisecting and paralleling.
 In addition, students will be able to identify normal radiographs landmarks.
 It is strongly recommended that this course be taken simultaneously with DEN 200 or after the completion of DEN 200.